pusher/websockets-from-scratch-tutorial/README.md

 ### What We'll Build

-During this post we'll build a simple echo server that takes messages from a client and sends them back with a thank you, simply as a basic implementation of a websocket server.
+During this post we'll build a simple echo server that takes messages from a client and sends them back with a thank you, simply as a basic implementation of a WebSocket server.

 ```ruby
 server = WebsocketServer.new(port: 3333, path: '/')